Kazaki Nakagawa

-Kazaki Nakagawa (中川 風希, Nakagawa Kazaki) is a Japanese football player who plays as Midfielder and currently play for J3 League club, FC Imabari.
+Kazaki Nakagawa (中川 風希, Nakagawa Kazaki) is a Japanese professional footballer who plays as midfielder for J2 League club Fujieda MYFC.

 Career

 From 2015, Kazaki Nakagawa played for Spanish clubs Vallecas and Betis San Isidro.
 In August 2017, he moved back to Japan and joined J3 League side FC Ryukyu.
 He helped the Okinawans gain promotion to J2 League in 2018 and was snapped up by J1 side Yokohama F. Marinos in March 2019.